Purchasing Tips and Guidelines

 When purchasing goods and services, it is important to understand the two distinct roles that exist in the decentralized purchasing environment at Wesleyan:

-Financial Service's role: Financial Services has the ultimate authority to purchase goods and services for the University.
+Financial Service's role: Purchasing has the ultimate authority to purchase goods and services for the University.
 This responsibility can be delegated and shared with departments to buy certain goods and services.
 In departments, this responsibility falls on department buyers.

 Department buyer's role: A department buyer has the delegated authority to purchase materials, supplies, services, and repairs when these goods and services: